upshift-app/upshift-app/README.md

 Welcome to the Upshift Reddit Creator Program!
 We are looking for talented Reddit marketers to help us spread the word about **Upshift, the #1 Productivity App**.

+It's super easy — we’ve already achieved over **5 million** views from just 2 accounts in a short period of time.
+Now we’re scaling up and looking for more creators to join us!
 ## 🚀 How to Get Started

 1. **Join the Discord:**